ibm-cloud-docs/blockchain-sw-251/howto/console-deploy-ocp.md

 You can use the following instructions to deploy the {{site.data.keyword.blockchainfull}} Platform v1.16 - v1.18 onto a Kubernetes cluster that is running on OpenShift Container Platform.
 The {{site.data.keyword.blockchainfull_notm}} Platform uses a [Kubernetes Operator](https://www.openshift.com/learn/topics/operators){: external} to install the {{site.data.keyword.blockchainfull_notm}} Platform console on your cluster and manage the deployment and your blockchain nodes.
 After the {{site.data.keyword.blockchainfull_notm}} Platform console is running on your cluster, you can use the console to create blockchain nodes and operate a multicloud blockchain network.
 {:shortdesc}

-If you prefer to automate the installation of the service, check out the [Ansible Playbook](/docs/blockchain-sw-251?topic=blockchain-sw-251-ansible-install-ibp) that can be used to complete all of these steps for you.
-{: tip}

 ## Get your entitlement key
 {: #deploy-ocp-entitlement-key}